 Inventories are stated at the lower of cost, using the first-in, first-out (FIFO) method, or net realizable value.
-Inventory reserves (in thousands) were approximately \$72 at December 31, 2020 and 2019.
+Inventory reserves (in thousands) were approximately \$74 and \$72 at December 31, 2021 and 2020, respectively.

 Property and Equipment

 Property and equipment is stated at cost.
 Expenditures for ordinary maintenance and repairs are charged to income as incurred.
 Costs of improvements, renewals, and major replacements are capitalized.
 At the time properties are retired or otherwise disposed of, the related cost and allowance for depreciation are eliminated from the accounts and any gain or loss on disposition is reflected in income.